michaelbull/aurelia-typescript-webpack-starter/README.md

 can be run with the command `npm start`.
 This will start the development server at [`http://localhost:8080`][localhost] and open it in your browser, with [inline mode][inline] and [hot module replacement][hmr] enabled.

+## Building

+The project can be built by running `npm run build` which will assemble the distribution under the `./dist` directory.
+This directory can be cleaned by running `npm run clean`.

 ## License